 - Release date uncertinty

 - Planning for QA

-- Do you had any personally conflicts during the project ?
+- Do you have any personal conflicts during the project?

-- What happens when a department can continue if another department fails to meet goals ?
+- What happens when a department can continue if another department fails to meet its goals?